 Being in the country, there were not very many children nearby, and I spent

 many hours by myself.
 My grandfather, H. O. Hardy, built a large circular playpen where I could play without getting into too much trouble.
 It must have been about ten feet in diameter and three feet high.
 My grandfather had rolled it down the road from his house to ours, which was about a half mile away.
-It was always outside in the yard, and could be easily moved to allow the grass to be mowed.
+It was always outside, and could be easily moved to allow the grass to be mowed.

 degree at Whittier followed by a masters degree in religion at Bob Jones University.